samarthasthan/e-commerce/README.md

 For detailed setup instructions and additional information, please refer to the documentation in the `docs` directory.

 ## Port Configuration

+Here's a list of ports used by the project:

 | Name                 | Port  |
 | -------------------- | ----- |